-The mosfets must be types that activate with a very low gate voltage.
-For example mosfet BSS138 or TN2501.
+The MOSFETs must be types that activate with a very low gate voltage, for example BSS138 or TN2501.

-The resistors are not a part of the level shifter.
-They are the pull-up resistors required by the I2C bus.
+The resistors are not part of the level shifter; they are the pull-up resistors required by the I2C bus.
 In this case they have to be on both sides of the level shifter.

-A device that pulls a line down, has to handle the current through both resistors (on the 3.3V side and on the 5V side).
-That's why a higher value for the pull-up resistors is choosen, mostly 10k.
+A device that pulls a line down has to handle the current through both resistors (on the 3.3V side and on the 5V side).
+That's why a higher value for the pull-up resistors is chosen, usually 10k.

 Many common sensors are available as a module with an onboard level shifter.
-Sometimes those modules are specifically for the Arduino, others are more common modules for any microprocessor.
+Some of these modules are specifically for the Arduino; others are intended for any microprocessor.

-There are also modules with only the I2C level shifter.
+There are also modules which are just I2C level shifters.

 Level shifter modules:

 There are also special IC's for I2C level shifting:

 The outer-most resistors are pull-up resistors for the I2C bus.